FREQUENTLY ASKED QUESTIONS — HOME RUN ACADEMIC CLASSES

 When should I register for the next school year?

-The Home Run Ministries registration period begins in early April and ends July 31 for the following school year.
-Since there is a discount for early registration, most families prefer to register before May 31 in order to benefit from the early registration discount.
+The Home Run Ministries registration period begins in late March and ends July 31 for the following school year.
+Since there is a discount for early registration, most families prefer to register before May 31 in order to benefit from the early registration discount and to be sure students get into the courses they need.
+Many courses fill up before the end of the early registration period.

 What do the students do when they don’t have a class?